tsai810417/interview-prep/DevOps.md

 CI is filling code as quickly as possible to get feedback whether the build is successful or not.
 Each commit will trigger a build and the corresponding test.
 CD is every build ran will generate some artifact to be deployed continuously

+Software as a service (SaaS):
+Software distribution model in which a third-party provider host app and makes them available to customer over the Internet.

+Infrastructure as Code(IaC):
+IaC is automation of IT operations (build, deploy, manage) by provisioning of code, rather than manual process.
+Provisioning of Dev, Test and Prod environment by writing code in one centralized location.

 Docker Image:
 Docker image is the source of Docker container.
 Docker images are used to create containers.
 Images are created with the build command, and produce a container when started with run.